malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

 category: SQL
 tags : [ 'SQL', 'SQLITE']
 categories: ['SQLITE']
-description: Demystifying SQLite Isolation Levels: Architecture, Concurrency, and Gotchas
+description: "Demystifying SQLite Isolation Levels: Architecture, Concurrency, and Gotchas"
-# image: /images/sqlserverduplicaterows/cover.png
+image: /images/helloweb/web.png
 ---

 When developers transition from client-server database systems like PostgreSQL or Sql server to SQLite, they often bring assumptions about transaction isolation that do not align with SQLite's internal architecture.
 Common concepts like `READ COMMITTED` or `REPEATABLE READ` do not exist natively in SQLite in the way they do in other engines.